Math is an Indian national characteristic, said Stephen Hawking

 Even these limited abilities were wasting away, which made him frustrated.During his India visit, he had had the use of the fingers of one hand which enabled him to scroll and compose the text which was fed to a speech synthesizer which produced a rather robotic voice.
 He was offered the opportunity to have the voice tweaked to sound like his natural voice, but he had grown used to the voice that millions around the world had heard.
 He was also offered better software to speed up his composition, but he found it cumbersome and preferred to use the one he was familiar with.

-At the only press conference during his visit, at the Taj hotel in Mumbai, someone asked whether he would go to the Kumbh Mela to which many Bollywood stars were headed.
+At the sole press interaction during his visit, held at the Taj hotel in Mumbai, someone asked whether he would go to the Kumbh Mela to which many Bollywood stars were headed.
 He shot back, saying he was not a Bollywood star!
 Another questioner wanted his opinion about communal politics in India, something which was clearly beyond his area of interest.
 I fielded the question and said that so long as India is a democracy, governments will be voted out if they were perceived to do any harm.

+When I met him in Mumbai, his wife Elaine enquired of Stephen whether Daksh Lohiya of Delhi University was a student of his and Stephen replied that he was supervised by his student Gary Gibbons, making him a ‘grand-student.’
+In fact Daksh was Stephen’s student too.
+Daksh had satisfied himself that the arrangements for his Delhi visit followed the detailed protocols that were part of Stephen’s standard itinerary.

 Remarkably, the Taj hotel in Delhi, where he stayed with his wife Elaine, graduate assistant Neel and six nurses, had remodelled his rooms to allow for wheelchair access and mobility.
 A foundation which runs a school for disabled children allowed us to rent a vehicle which had a platform which could be lowered for the wheelchair and then raised.
 Indian Airlines which sponsored their travel from Bombay to Delhi had an ambulift in place to allow him and his party to deplane before the others, with the CMD of the airline going out of his way to ensure that the visitors were comfortable, quite unlike the experience they had with their international flight to Bombay where they were allowed to disembark, without an ambulift, only after other passengers had been disgorged.

-At Delhi University, Daksh Lohiya looked after the arrangement as per standard protocol – Daksh’s supervisor Gary Gibbons had been Stephen’s student, and as Daksh told Elaine, that made his his “grand-student!”

 Hawking’s remarkable contributions included the formulation of quantum gravity in what is called Euclidian space-time in which time appears like an imaginary spatial dimension, i.e. a dimension multiplied by the square root of -1.
-He could then use Feynman’s path-integral approach and calculate probabilities, discarding the ones that had initial singularities.
+He could then use Feynman’s path-integral approach and calculate probabilities, discarding the paths that had initial singularities.
 This meant that spacetime did not have a beginning, it is all there, like Einstein’s block universe.
 When inflationary cosmologies were introduced, Hawking was initially hesitant but soon warmed to the idea.
 His was an agile mind, accepting new ideas once he figured them out in relation to his intuitions.

 Last year’s Nobel Prize was awarded for the discovery of gravitational waves from the powerful collision of two black holes.
 Yet the work on black holes that Penrose and Hawking did was not rewarded.
 Stephen was given a special Fundamental physics prize by Yuri Milner, a Russian billionaire.
 It outstrips the Nobel prize in value, at 3 million dollars.
 The Nobel committee has unfortunately lost an opportunity to honour a physicist who has raised the bar of human aspirations to explore the universe, even as he was confined to a wheelchair.

-Stephen Hawking, atheist though he was, should be honoured with a state funeral and have his mortal remains interred in the Westminster chapel to join other great Britons such as Isaac Newton.
+Stephen Hawking, atheist though he was, should be honoured with a state funeral and have his mortal remains interred in Westminster Abbey to join other great Britons such as Isaac Newton.
 Pace Auden, one might say: “Earth receive an honoured guest: Stephen Hawking is laid to rest.”

 For all the latest Opinion News, download Indian Express App